 What You Should Know About Gum Disease

-Nearly half of all Americans over the age of 30 have some form of gum disease, also known as “periodontal disease” ranging from mild (30%) to severe, according to the American Academy of Periodontology.
-This chronic inflammatory condition affects the gum tissue and bone supporting the teeth which, left untreated leads to eventual tooth loss.
+Nearly half of all Americans over the age of 30 have some form of gum disease (also called “periodontal disease”) ranging from mild (30%) to severe, according to the American Academy of Periodontology.
+This chronic inflammatory condition affects the gum tissue and bone supporting the teeth which.
+Left untreated it leads to eventual tooth loss.

 As part of a deep gum therapy treatment called “Scaling and Root Planing,” the buildup of tartar and calculus was removed from the teeth and under the gumline.
 Note how the gums returned to their healthy pink color and hug the teeth once again.

 Left untreated, periodontal disease is a major cause of tooth loss in adults.
 Also referred to as periodontal disease, this condition is caused by plaque, the sticky film of bacteria that constantly forms on teeth as you can see in our patient’s before photo.
 Due to the fact that it’s not painful, it’s often left untreated.
 However, there are warning signs that tell you it’s time to come see us, as you may need gum therapy.

 Here are Some Warning Signs that can Signal a Problem:

 - gum tissue that’s pulled away from the teeth